bxparks/AceTime/USER_GUIDE.md

 allocations when dealing with the TZ Database.
 In the AceTime library, I managed to move most of the complex memory handling logic into the `ZoneProcessor` class hierarchy.
-These are relatively large objects which are meant to be opaque objects to the application developer, created statically at start-up time of the application, and never deleted during the lifetime of the application.
+These are relatively large objects which are meant to be opaque to the application developer, created statically at start-up time of the application, and never deleted during the lifetime of the application.

 The [Arduino Time Library](https://github.com/PaulStoffregen/Time) uses a set of